sftcd/openssl/esnistuff/resumption.md

 peer's code is updated.
 Not sure how to handle that, probably need to ask maintainers.

+## Modifications

+We'll start on the client side.

+client:
+	- In order to not require a DNS library in the client library, we require the command line arguments to be supplied each time.
+	- The ESNIKeys stuff can change (due to timing/geography) but we want the same HIDDEN value always.
+	- add encservername to session (partly done)
+	- add check of ``s_client`` args on resumption (done)

+server:
+	- add encservername to session
+	- add check on resumption
+	- add check on receipt of ESNI

 ## Non-wildcard test cases:

+These are some tests I did before starting to code up changes.

+Server stays running in all tests so far.
+Check server restart affects later.

 - t1: no esni to HIDDEN
 	- client connects without ESNI and stores session